MicrosoftDocs/playfab-docs/playfab-docs/features/data/dataconnections/data-connection-adx.md

 > We recommend using a table name that does not exist.
 If you use an existing table and the schema is not what PlayFab is expecting, then the schema will be modified.

 ### Step 3: Ensure that you have granted the Azure Active Directory app access to your Azure Data Explorer cluster before proceeding.
+- Return to your Azure AD App and navigate to the App Registration page.

-Follow the commands as shown in the setup window once you set up your Data connection.
+- Follow the commands as shown in the PlayFab Data Connections setup window.
+You may copy these commands using the 'copy' icon on the right side of these commands.
 ![Screenshot of granting access to AAD App](media/grant-aad-access.png "Grant AAD App access")